open-telemetry/opentelemetry-specification/specification/trace/sdk_exporters/jaeger.md

 In Jaeger Thrift format the timestamps and durations MUST be represented in microseconds (since epoch for timestamps).
-If the original value in OpenTelemetry is expressed in nanoseconds, it MUST be rounded to microseconds.
+If the original value in OpenTelemetry is expressed in nanoseconds, it MUST be rounded or truncated to microseconds.

 In Jaeger Proto format the timestamps and durations MUST be represented with nanosecond precision using `google.protobuf.Timestamp` and